Srikanth635/n2s/README.md

   --max_null_percentage MAX_NULL_PERCENTAGE, -mnp MAX_NULL_PERCENTAGE
                         Maximum percentage of null values allowed in a column otherwise it will be put in a separate table --batch_size BATCH_SIZE, -bs BATCH_SIZE
                         Batch size (number of neems per batch) for uploading data to the database, this is important for memory issues, if you encounter a memory problem try to reduce that number --num_batches NUM_BATCHES, -nb NUM_BATCHES
-                        Number of batches to upload the data to the database --dump_data_stats, -dds
+                        Number of batches to upload the data to the database --start_batch START_BATCH, -sb START_BATCH
+                        Start uploading from this batch --dump_data_stats, -dds
                         Dump the data statistics like the sizes and time taken for each operation to a file --sql_username SQL_USERNAME, -su SQL_USERNAME